01mf02/jq-lang-spec/syntax.md

 In @sec:semantics, we will see that its output is $\stream{[1], [2]}$.
 :::

-The lowering in @tab:lowering is compatible with the semantics of the jq implementation, with one notable exception:
+The lowering in @tab:lowering is compatible with the semantics of `jq`, with one notable exception:
-In jq, Cartesian operations $f \cartesian g$ would be lowered to
+In `jq`, Cartesian operations $f \cartesian g$ would be lowered to
 $\floor g \jqas \$y' | \floor f \jqas \$x' | \$x \cartesian \$y$, whereas we lower it to
 $\floor f \jqas \$x' | \floor g \jqas \$y' | \$x \cartesian \$y$, thus inverting the binding order.
 Note that the difference only shows when both $f$ and $g$ return multiple values.
-We diverge here from jq to make the lowering of Cartesian operations consistent with that of other operators, such as $\{f: g\}$, where the leftmost filter ($f$) is bound first and the rightmost filter ($g$) is bound last.
+We diverge here from `jq` to make the lowering of Cartesian operations consistent with that of other operators, such as $\{f: g\}$, where the leftmost filter ($f$) is bound first and the rightmost filter ($g$) is bound last.
 That also makes it easier to describe other filters, such as